JaedanC/PythonTutorial/docs/Advanced.md

 ## Recursion

-Recursion is the act of running the same thing:
+Recursion is when you run the same function from inside the function.

-> Recursion is the act of running the same thing:
+> Recursion is when you run the same function from inside the function.
->> Recursion is the act of running the same thing:
+>> Recursion is when you run the same function from inside the function.
->>> Recursion is the act of running the same thing:
+>>> Recursion is when you run the same function from inside the function.
->>>> Recursion is the act of running the same thing:
+>>>> Recursion is when you run the same function from inside the function.
->>>>> Recursion is the act of running the same thing:
+>>>>> Recursion is when you run the same function from inside the function.

 Recursion is specifically to do with functions and how you can call them.
 Understanding recursion though first requires you to understand what "The Stack" is.
-Whenever a functions is called in Python, the existing state of the program is stored in a place in memory called the stack.
+Whenever a function is called in Python, the existing state of the program is stored in a place in memory called the stack.
 I will represent the stack as a table.

 | Frame | Stack |
 | ----- | ----- |
 |       |       |

 Currently the stack is empty.
-Let's write a sample program to show this stack.
+Let's write a simple program to visualise how the stack works.

 ```python
 def first(number):